ntauzovic/mds-fr/README.md

 The application communicates with the backend API using **Axios**.

+## User Experience & Error Handling

+The application includes explicit handling of loading, empty, and error states to ensure a clear and predictable user experience.

+### Loading States

+- While data is being fetched from the backend, the app shows a spinner to indicate progres.

+### Empty States

+- If no users match the current filters, the table shows a clear “No users found” message.

+### Error Handling

+- If a request fails, the app displays a user-friendly error message instead of showing an empty UI.

 ### API Layer

 All backend requests are centralized inside the `services/` directory.